ReChronoRain/HyperCeiler/README_en-US.md

 >
 > Android 14's HyperOS 1.0/2.0 has been archived, and after version 2.6.160 is released, no further feedback or fixes will be accepted.

-## Project Planning
+## Project planning

 Android 16 is expected to be gradually adapted to most devices after the release of Xiaomi HyperOS 3.0.
-However, due to the unlocking policies of Xiaomi HyperOS, the number of rooted devices will be significantly reduced compared to before.
+However, due to Xiaomi HyperOS's unlocking policies, the number of rooted devices will be significantly reduced compared to the previous version.

-The devices available to developers can only be barely adapted, and there is no guarantee that all functions will work properly.
-There is also a possibility that the project may be archived and development discontinued.
+The devices available to developers can only be partially adapted, and there's no guarantee that all features will work properly.
+There's also a possibility that the project may be archived and development discontinued.

 ## Supported apps